thatgirldorian/clothing-store/README.md

 I used the package, Express-validator for form validation (email & password).

  This store application allows an admin user to:
- - sign up and log in
+ - sign up, log in and log out
- - add, update and delete items
+ - create, update and delete products
- -

  <h3>Issues faced & resolution:</h3>